 The stage of identifying the needs of your business, crucial to the entire undertaking.
 The analysis makes it possible to develop the right technical and functional specifications, design the architecture, draw up a transparent work schedule, and determine the budget and the time frame required to launch the product.

-…if you don’t place enough emphasis on quality from the very start.
+More about service…if you don’t place enough emphasis on quality from the very start.

 You have a plan to build a new platform.
 You want to have it ready soon.
 It would be also good if it didn’t cost an arm and leg.
 You hire a software house who has offered you a good price.
 After a few months you receive a functional product.